Bank Fees Class Action

 result of a breach of contract by the customer which are more than

 a reasonable pre-estimate of the actual cost to the bank of that

-The claim also alleges that the charging of the exception fees
+We say that the charging of the exception fees was

 The class actions are funded by IMF (Australia) Ltd, on a 'no